 The mechanism by which this re-stratification happens has parallels in recent regulatory history.
 When SONIA replaced GBP LIBOR, regulatory recognition created an immediate hierarchy among sterling interest rate benchmarks that was absent under the previous regime.
 Competing alternatives became commercially difficult to sustain once SONIA had statutory weight.
 Under the EU BMR equivalence framework, benchmarks from jurisdictions that have not been granted equivalence have proven difficult to use in regulated EU institutional contexts — not because they are prohibited, but because the alternative pathways are cumbersome enough that many overseas administrators have effectively been excluded from the EU institutional market.
 In both cases, regulatory recognition operated as a competitive variable, not just a compliance requirement.

 The same dynamic will apply under SABR, but within the existing commodity benchmark clusters rather than across the market as a whole.
 Designation will become a new layer of competitive positioning within clusters that are already stratified.
 Where two PRAs publish materially comparable assessments of the same physical market and only one is designated, the non-designated alternative does not disappear.
-Subscribers, however, will increasingly face questions from their own internal audit functions, risk committees, and counterparties about why they rely on a price reference that does not carry the regulatory standing of the alternative.
+Subscribers, however, will increasingly face questions from their own internal audit functions, risk committees and counterparties about why they rely on a price reference that does not carry the regulatory standing of the alternative.
 Those questions accumulate.

 This is where market-driven expectation meets statutory recognition.
 In an unregulated environment users still demand governance assurance — they just demand it through quality signals rather than regulatory authorisation.
 Under SABR, both signals will be operating in parallel.
 Designation will be the primary signal in tier one.
 Voluntary IOSCO alignment will be the primary signal in tier three.
 In tier two, the choice between pursuing designation and positioning for voluntary alignment will itself become a competitive variable that users observe and weigh.